WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 ####<a id="quicksort">Divide and Conquer: merge sort</a>

-__Merge sort__ is based on the divide-and-conquer approach until the sorted sequence has a length of 1, then merges all the sorted sequences together.
-This approach has a faster _worst-case running time_ than insertion sort.
+__Merge sort__ uses the divide-and-conquer approach until the sorted sequence has a length of 1, then merges all the sorted sequences together.
+Depending on the length of items, this approach usually has a faster _worst-case running time_ than insertion sort.
 For example, if we want to sort a hand of playing cards:

 1. __divide__ means splitting the n-element sequence into two subsequences of n/2 elements each
 2. __conquer__ by sorting the two subsequences recursively using merge sort
 3. __combine__ by merging the two sorted subsequences to produce the sorted answer

+####<a id="bubblesort">bubble sort</a>

+__Bubble sort__  (aka __sinking sort__, __ripple sort__) is a simple but inefficient sorting algorithm that repeatedly goes through the list to be sorted, compares each pair of adjacent items, and swaps them if they are in the wrong order.